 Salmon are legendary on the West Coast.
 Our Northwest Native cultures revered the running of the salmon as it represented not only the cycle of life, but sustenance for their people who caught the fish.
 Fish were carved it into totems and jewelry, painted and the basis for stories that became legends in this area.
 During Salmon season on Vancouver’s North Shore, you can see artwork, feast on a salmon barbecue, go salmon fishing, attend the Coho Festival, pick up some smoked salmon, hike the fish spawning trails and even visit a Capilano Salmon Hatchery.

-The Coho Festival takes place on September 11, 2016 from 11am to 6pm at Ambleside Park in West Vancouver.
+The Coho Festival takes place every September at Ambleside Park in West Vancouver.

 This Coho Festival is fun for all ages: kids activities, live entertainment, famous salmon BBQ, and interactive learning about the environment, salmon, and other wildlife.

 At the Capilano Salmon Hatchery, located just off Capilano Road, you can witness the marvel of the returning salmon for FREE.